I'm Honey!

 Your Values

-Too often, the priorities of your employers will not quite mesh with your own.
-But making a change is a chance to have a career that matches and supports your personal values.
-Following a professional path in alignment with your social, ethical, and spiritual priorities will also tend to make for a more satisfying experience.
 Take the time to research industries, companies, and professional associations.
 Look at how they exhibit behavior that reflects your priorities.
 Research the mission statements of businesses’ websites and take note of media coverage.
 If a high moral standard is foremost in your needs, it can be worth exploring jobs you know are defined by their professional ethics, like journalism or medicine.

-Your Balance
+Your Work Life Balance

 Gaining New Skills

 That said, it’s important to remember an increasing number of careers are no longer reliant upon formal qualifications.
 Employers are recognizing the value of self-directed education or learning by doing.
 Coding is a good example here.
 Indeed, there is growing recognition that more women are needed in software development.
 You can get started by learning at home using video tutorials and software exploration.
 But there are also various organizations and academies geared toward providing classes, workshops, and boot camps to help you upskill in this area.
 Some of these will be free, but even for those that are not there are often scholarship schemes.
 Many of these are targeted at women and students from traditionally marginalized backgrounds.
+Landing your first job or a full time job in a new field often comes after building skills and experience through these opportunities.

 Representing Yourself